Tsimpson000/mySynth/README.md

-Certainly!
-Here's a comprehensive README file that you can use for your project portfolio:

----

 # MySynth Plugin

 MySynth is an FM synthesizer audio plugin developed using the JUCE framework.
 It allows users to create and manipulate various sounds using oscillators, envelopes, filters, and modulation parameters.